|

 SINCLAIR:

-Scottish surname transferred to forename use, itself originally a Norman
+Scottish surname transferred to forename use, from a Norman

 "sowing," i.e., "fruitful, seed-bearing, producing many